rodit-org/timeherenow-com/public/README.md

 ## 7. Timer Persistence

-The API supports scheduling delayed webhooks with a maximum delay of **48 hours (172800 seconds)**.
+The API supports scheduling events via webhooks with a maximum delay of **48 hours (172800 seconds)**.
 Timers survive server restarts through automatic persistence.

 ### How It Works